Swapnil4699/Swapnil4699/README.md

 <!-- - 🌱 I’m currently learning **Data Science, full stack development ** -->

-- 💬 Ask me about **Python ,Data Science, AI, ShellScripting, Coud **
+- 💬 Ask me about **Python ,Data Science, AI, ShellScripting, Coud Platforms **

 - 📫 How to reach me **mishraswapnil0403@gmail.com**

-- ⚡ Fun fact **🤖 I Teach computers what to do and then wonder why they listened.!!
+- ⚡ Fun fact **🤖 I Teach computers what to do and then wonder why they listened.!! .**
-- .**

 <h3 align="left">Connect with me:</h3>
 <p align="left">